-As we previously discussed in this blog, last year Governor Jerry Brown signed legislation to prevent employers from asking about salary history information.
-That legislation, Assembly Bill 168 (Eggman), went into effect on January 1, 2018 and prohibited public and private employers from seeking or relying upon the salary history of applicants for employment.
+As many of you will recall from last year, Governor Brown signed legislation to prevent employers from asking about or relying on salary history information when making hiring decisions.
+That legislation, Assembly Bill 168 (Eggman) went into effect on January 1, 2018.
+Check out our recap of that bill here.